Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138323.png) [Livestock Farmer]( https://retroachievements.org/achievement/99530)
 _Have a full barn of livestock._

-Like others, you can head to Green Ranch and buy all your livestock, either cows or sheep, or a mixture of them will work.
+Like before, you can head to Green Ranch and buy all your livestock, either cows or sheep, or a mixture of them will work.
+You need 8 animals to fill the Barn.
 I find it easier to buy them, as raising them from birth can take a very long time and close to two months before the calf is born and grown to be able to produce products.
 Also, like with the chickens, do not leave them out in the rain, or in winter, and always feed them.
-Also note that you can only buy sheep, and only cows can be impregnated.
+Also note that you must buy any sheep you want, as only cows can be impregnated. [not essential, but less confusing and improved flow]

 =-----------------------------------------------------------=